Pandora and the Flying Dutchman (1951) - full transcript

 But the longboat was secure.

-I had seen my crew
+I had seen my crew the night before.

-Was it my crew I'd seen, or
+Was it my crew I had seen,

-demons sent to deceive me?
+or demons sent to deceive me?

 This was not a dream.